-The Distributed Energy Resources Connections Procedure (DERCP) is a consolidation of the procedures, timing, workflows, and template forms issued by the Ontario Energy Board (OEB) to facilitate the communication and implementation of a standardized procedure for the connection of distributed energy resources (DERs) to distribution systems.
+The Distributed Energy Resources Connections Procedures (DERCP) document is a consolidation of the procedures, timing, workflows, and template forms issued by the Ontario Energy Board (OEB) to facilitate the communication and implementation of a standardized procedure for the connection of distributed energy resources (DERs) to distribution systems.
 The DERCP sets out minimum templated forms with minimum information requirements to be used by all distributors.

-These requirements are given force by requirements of sections 3 and 6 of the Distribution System Code (DSC) as noted throughout.
+These requirements are given force by requirements of sections Chapters 3 and 6 of the Distribution System Code (DSC) as noted throughout.
 Compliance with the DSC is a condition of the OEB's Electricity Distributor Licence.
 Pursuant to the Ontario Energy Board Act, 1998, OEB codes, including the DSC, may incorporate by reference, in whole or in part, any standard, procedure or guideline.
+In case of any conflict between the DERCP and the Code, the provisions of the Code shall govern.